Nylilsa/nylilsa.github.io/pages/home.md

 ## Support
 [hr_minor]

-I've spent well over hundreds of hours on maintaining my site, especially [a=https://nylilsa.github.io/#/wr]the Touhou World Records[/a], as well as even more time on glitch hunting in Touhou.
+I've spent well over a thousand hours on maintaining my site, especially [a=https://nylilsa.github.io/#/wr]the Touhou World Records[/a], as well as even more time on glitch hunting in Touhou.
 If you would like to support me you could do so [a=https://ko-fi.com/nylilsa]by donating at my ko-fi page[/a] !
 By donating, you will be supporting a passionate solo member of the Touhou Project series and their website.
 Thank you for everyone who has made this possible !